Procurement is the purchasing of goods, works and services. It is an essential part of delivering public services across Cornwall.

 The Regulations govern the way in which public sector procurements are conducted.
 They set out the detailed procedures for all procurements above the certain amounts.
 These thresholds are reviewed every two years.

-The thresholds amounts relate to the whole of a contract and not just the annual spend.
+The thresholds amounts relate to the whole of a contract and not just the annual spend and now include VAT.

 For example a three year contract with an annual spend of £60,000 would total £180,000.